Government mail service may be affected by the Canada Post labour disruption. Learn about how critical government mail will be handled.

 Legal standard of review

-The proposed legislation would also set a consistent standard of review for courts and internal appeal bodies to follow.
-This standard of review would apply when there are judicial reviews or appeals of decisions that a regulator made, which involve questions about:
+The legislation will also set a consistent standard of review for courts and internal appeal bodies to follow.
+This standard of review will apply when there are judicial reviews or appeals of decisions that a regulator made, which involve questions about:

 - the regulator’s compliance with the Regulated Professions Neutrality Act, or